parasoft/run-soatest-action/README.md

 This section includes practical examples of how to customize the `Run SOAtest` action directly in the YAML file of your workflow.

 #### Configuring the Path to the SOAtest Installation Directory
-If `soatestcli` executable is unavailable on `PATH`, you can configure the path to the installation directory of Parasoft SOAtest, by configuring the `installDir` parameter:
+If `soatestcli` executable is unavailable on `PATH`, you can configure the path to the installation directory of Parasoft SOAtest by configuring the `installDir` parameter:

 ```yaml
 - name: Run SOAtest